ejbee3/vanillaJS-breakout/README.md

 - From here I want to make a flappy bird game after I do the WebGL tut.
 - Also, odd side note the creator of this tut didn't use a Boolean for when the brick was hit or not.
 They chose to use a 1 or a 0, not sure if that's coding preference or best practice.
 - Side side note the more I use the term 'tut' the less I like it.

+## Instructions to run:
+- Download the repo to your local machine and copy/paste the local path in your favorite browser.
+Enjoy!